Guidelines for Publishing in ManageMagazine:

 Your contribution should leave the reader feeling fortunate to have received new knowledge and with confidence that they know how to apply this knowledge in their organizational setting.
 We hope to feel the energy in your writing style and are happy to hear your memorable anecdotes, case studies, vivid examples or stories that will help to further illustrate your expertise and point of view.

 Once we receive your submission, we will write you a quick e-mail to let you know that we have received it.
 Editor Margot Gordon will then go through your submission and come back to you with edits and feedback in general.
 We are of course happy to help both native and non-native English speakers with grammar and more.
-We are here to help you create a valuable presentation.
+We are here to help you create a valuable contribution.

 Please note that all submissions must in format (not content) be original and exclusive to ManageMagazine.
 Submissions that have been published elsewhere in a very similar format will not be considered.